OscarAnd123/COVID_AND_NYPD/README.md

 ![vis0](/nyc2.jpg)

 ## Overview
 My focus for this project is to show if COVID-19 change the number of arrest by the NYPD.
 The way I'm approaching this project is to analyze the number of arrest during 2020 and comparing that to previous years.
-With the analyzes that i made, i will conclude if arrest increase or decrease from previous years.
+With the analyzes that I made, I will conclude if arrest increase or decrease from previous years.

 I analyzed NYPD's records of arrest throughout 2020, I looked at the number of arrest for each month, the number of arrest by race, and the number of arrest by Boroughs.